Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Simulation

 \subsection{Standard random forest}

 Next, we study the performance of our transfer learning method with standard random forest in Algorithm \ref{alg:transfer-rf-standard}.
-We use the same source function and target function as those in the centered random forest to confirm the efficiency of our new adjustment to the Standard Random Forest.
-We are going to run two experiments for our new algorithm.
-The first one is to investigate the effect of the maximum features to be selected on the performance of our algorithm and compare with Standard Random Forest.
-The number of trees in the forst is set at 50 and the number of replications is set at 100.
+We use the same source function and target function as those in the simulations of centered random forest.
+We run two simulation scenarios for SRF as well.
+The first one is to investigate the effect of the maximum features to be selected on the performance of our TLSRF algorithm and compare with SRF in target.
+The number of trees is set at 50 and the number of replications is set at 100.
 The bootstrapping size is set at 100 for both the target domain only SRF and the residual standard random forest we fit in our transfer learning method.
 The bootstrapping size is 1000 for the source model in the transfer learning.
 Therefore, the corresponding maximum depth is set at $\lceil\log_2 100 \rceil = 7$ and $\lceil\log_2 1000 \rceil = 10$ respectively.
 The number of features available to select from at each node split (``mtry'') is varied from $\left\{5, 15, 25, 35\right\}$.
 The result is shown in Figure \ref{srf_selected feature}.

 We see from Figure \ref{srf_selected feature} that transfer learning uniformly performs better than the target data-only model.
 The performance of TLSRF is relatively stable as we change the number of features selected at each split, while the performance of the target data only SRF improves as the number of features made available to split increases.